chrisemunt/mg-dbx-napi/README.md

 ## <a name="connect">Connecting to the database</a>

+Most **mg-dbx-napi** methods are capable of operating either synchronously or asynchronously.
+For an operation to complete asynchronously, simply supply a suitable callback as the last argument in the call.

 The first step is to include the **mg-dbx-napi** classes to your JavaScript project.
 This part is slightly different between Node.js and Bun.

 Node.js users should include the JavaScript file **mg_dbx_napi.js**: